 If you are not used to rowing low-volume rivers then this will be wake up call to watch your downstream oar and to always take shallow strokes.

-Have fun and welcome to the Middle Fork.
+Have fun and welcome to the Middle Fork of the Salmon.